Find out what's inside the August 2019 edition of the Journal & download a free copy of this month's featured article

-Membership is by invitation only and subject to approval.
+Membership is subject to approval.
 Membership criteria below will act as a guideline for approval.

 - CISO membership applicants should be executive/senior-level information security professionals reporting directly to the CEO, CFO, CIO, or the equivalent.
 In companies with more than 200 employees, CISO Executive membership is open to qualified, executive direct reports of the organization’s CISO.
 Individuals should be responsible for information security at the corporate or enterprise level within their organizations, be interested in discussing sensitive security issues with their peers, and be willing to share professional experiences.

 CISO Members employed by a company that sells security services or products must meet the following additional requirements;

 - The organization must have a clear separation between the internal security or research practitioner and those involved in sales, marketing or product management.